SFB1252/talks/README.md

 # Research Data and Methods Workshop Series

-A comprehensive workshop series covering research data management, ethics, literature management, and corpus linguistics tools for academic researchers at the University of Cologne's SFB 1252 - Prominence in Language.
+Workshop series on research data management, ethics, literature management, and corpus linguistics tools for researchers at the University of Cologne's SFB 1252 - Prominence in Language.

 ## About

-This repository contains materials for a series of workshops designed to equip researchers with essential skills and knowledge for conducting rigorous academic research.
-The workshops cover fundamental aspects of research methodology, data management, and academic best practices.
+Repository containing materials for workshops on research methodology, data management, and academic practices.

 ## Workshop Series